ibm-cloud-docs/EventStreams/enabling_mirroring.md

 ```
 {: pre}

-### Step 3.2: Renaming corresponding consumer group IDs
+### Step 3.2: Transforming corresponding consumer group IDs
-{: #renamegroupid}
+{: #transformgroupid}
 By default, Mirror maker will not modify consumer group IDs when mirroring to the target cluster.
 However Event Streams allows you to modify group IDs data using two scenarios outlined below.
-Group ID patterns are applied after the any prefix / suffix has been removed and before any prefix / suffix has been added.
+Similar to topics, group ID patterns are applied after any source prefix / suffix has been removed and before any prefix / suffix has been added and if you specify the "rename" type of transformation and don't specify either the parameters for `add_prefix`,`add_suffix`, the mirrored group ID in the target cluster will have these parameters removed.

+The `ibmcloud resource service-instance-update` command needs to be specified via the `-p` command line argument.

-### Scenario 1: Renaming group ID by removing the old prefix/suffix and adding a new prefix/suffix
+### Scenario 1: Transform group ID by removing the old prefix/suffix and adding a new prefix/suffix
-{: #renamegroupid_1}
+{: #transformgroupid_1}

 Configure the following four additional parameters.